IQTLabs/FakeFinder/README.md

 ```
 6. Take note of the instance ID and replace the value in `FF_PATH/api/models.json` with the key corresponding to the detector.

+### Setting the API server

+The EC2 instance used for setting up the API server should be configured using the same IAM roles and security groups as described above.
+These security groups and IAM roles should allow passwordless access to S3 and other EC2 instances in the tenant where the server is hosted.

+It can be run on a Red Hat Enterprise Linux platform.
+An Inbound rule for port 80 should be added to the server to enable access to the Swagger endpoint.

 ### Starting API server
 The API server is in docker container.
-It can be built and started with the following commands.
+It can be built and started on port 5000 with the following commands.

 ```
 sudo docker build -t fakefinder-api .